conda-forge/conda-smithy/README.md

 You should be able to test parts of `conda-smithy` with whatever tokens you have.
 For example, you should be able to `conda smithy register-github` without the CI service tokens.
+Re-rendering an existing feedstock is also possible without CI service tokens set.

 Re-rendering an existing feedstock
 ----------------------------------